Team-Nutshell/nutshellengine-docs/source/types/PhysicsModuleInterface/raycast/index.rst

 	* - tMax
 	  - float
 	  - The maximum distance to check.
-	* - shape
+	* - collider
-	  - const :doc:`/types/ColliderShape/index`\*
+	  - const :doc:`/types/ColliderShape/index`\&
-	  - The shape to test the ray intersection on.
+	  - The collider to test the ray intersection on.

 Returns
 -------

 A :doc:`/types/RaycastInformation/index` containing information about the intersection.
-If there is no intersection between the ray and the shape, ``RaycastInformation::hasIntersected`` will be ``false``.
+If there is no intersection between the ray and the collider, ``RaycastInformation::hasIntersected`` will be ``false``.